sergio-sastre/AndroidUiTestingUtils/README.md

 ### Activity

-The simplest way is to use the **ActivityScenarioForActivityRule**, The simplest way is to use the **ActivityScenarioForViewRule**, to avoid the need for closing the ActivityScenario.
+The simplest way is to use the **ActivityScenarioForActivityRule**, to avoid the need for closing the ActivityScenario.

 ```kotlin
 @get:Rule